dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/elements.md

 ### React JSX

-For those using JSX with React, You can simply use the wrapper Components.
+For those using JSX with React, you can simply use the wrapper Components.

 ```jsx
 import { H1, H2, Lead, P, Link } from 'dnb-ui-lib/elements'